Kh4n/url-shortener-unity/README.md

     - This is what was mentioned was used at Unity, and I also quite like it.
 Overall it was a good experience.
       I had a few issues with the state not being cached correctly, as well as some misguided online tutorials, but I made it work
   - Docker for deploying to the server
-    - I originally planned to use Ansible, but it does not run on Windows and setting it up/using it was a large hassle This is not insurmountable of course, but I looked into other options
+    - I originally planned to use Ansible, but it does not run on Windows and setting it up/using it was a large hassle.
+      This is not insurmountable of course, but I looked into other options
     - While looking, I did some research on how large companies deploy code, and I found this very nice article: https://hackernoon.com/configuration-management-is-an-antipattern-e677e34be64c
     - To summarize, it basically said that using images was the most robust and easiest way to do deployments
-    - After using docker it became immediately obvious that this was the right way to go.
+    - After using docker it became immediately obvious that this was the right direction to go.
       I could easily deploy the code with almost no hassle as far as making it run remotely
-    - This is not exactly the best way: the most robust method is to create full machine images (eg. Amazon Machine Images using a tool like packer)
+    - Docker itself is not exactly the best way: the most robust method is to create full machine images (eg. Amazon Machine Images using a tool like packer)
     - This is because docker usage is not free: there is a performance hit, and docker can crash and interfere with database data recovery
     - I went with docker anyway for two reasons:
       1. The information on this subject was highly contradictory and it did not seem clear cut which way to go